 2. Round style

-This round-shaped type of Onigiri is easier than the triangle one above to open and eat.
+This round-shaped type of rice ball is easier than the triangle one above to open and eat.
 It is also popular for the line-up of various and unique flavors such as fried rice and smoked sausages.

 ▽2–1.
 Pull down a slip with the red sign